CrossLock a new ransomware in the market

 file, but this file isn’t signed by Microsoft.

-So basically CrossLock will create a suspended process using notepad as its target.
+So basically, CrossLock will create a suspended process using Notepad as its target.
 And just to be clear, those are the default options from the Freeze framework.

 Parameters